-An account is given by Miss Middleton, in her Another Grey Ghost Book,\ of a French viscount who survived the Revolution and became a vampire after his death, in order to get level with the friends of the new order of things.
-When the revolutionary movement had ebbed out, he took advantage of the THE disturbed state of the country to make away with FRENCH his old retainers and workpeople one by one.
-Such VISCOUNT. drastic methods could not fail to meet with reprisal, and he himself in due course met his death by assassination at the hands of the peasantry.
+An account is given by Miss Middleton, in her Another Grey Ghost Book,\ of a French viscount, who survived the Revolution and became a vampire after his death, in order to get level with the friends of the new order of things.
+When the revolutionary

+THE FRENCH VISCOUNT.
+In this old retainers and workpeople one by one.
+Such drastic methods could not fail to meet with reprisal, and he himself in due course met his death by assassination at the hands of the peasantry.
 Not long after the viscount was laid in his grave an appalling number of young children died in the neighbourhood, all of these bearing the marks of vampirism on their throats.
 The existence of vampirism was not admitted by the French authorities, and nothing was done in the matter.
 Rumour, however, was busy, and it was said that, at a later date, while the tomb was being repaired nine more cases occurred in a single week.
 These stories reached the ears of the grandson of the original viscount, who consulted a priest with a view to laying his ancestor's ghost, and it was decided to open the tomb.
 On this being done, every coffin in the vault was found to have rotted away except that of the old viscount, which, after seventy-two years, was perfectly sound and strong.
 The lid was then removed and the body found fresh and free from decomposition.
 The face was flushed and there was blood in the heart and chest, the skin also being soft and natural.
 The body was thereupon removed from the coffin and a whitethorn driven through the heart of the corpse, with the result that blood and water gushed forth, and the corpse groaned and screamed.
-After this the remains were burned, whereupon the epidemic of infant mortality ceased.
+After this the remains were burned, whereupon the epidemic of infant mor-